 I used to get headaches all the time.
 Between me and my husband, it wasn’t uncommon for us to go through a bottle or two of ibuprofen in a given month.

 Fortunately, changing our diet and lifestyle has taken care of most of those pesky head pains.
 But the problem is, we still reach for the ibuprofen when we get hit with the occasional headache (even though we probably only go through a bottle once or twice a year now).

 I don’t really like using medication if I don’t have to.

 It occurred to me last week that this question could probably be answered best by my fellow health renegades, so I asked my Facebook fans what they do when a headache strikes.

 After all, did you know that 18% of women experience migraines?

 That’s a whole lotta pain!
 I knew someone out there would have some great answers.

-I was overwhelmed by the response this question received, and even remembered a few tricks I have up my own sleeve, so I wanted to share all the juicy home remedies for migraines with you.
+I was overwhelmed by the response this question received, and even remembered a few tricks I have up my own sleeve, so I wanted to share all the juicy home remedies for migraines and headaches with you.

 Here’s what I found: